 The Re-entry Data Message specifies a single message type for use in exchanging spacecraft re-entry information between space situational-awareness data providers and recipients such as satellite operators, civil protection authorities, and/or aviation authorities.
 The RDM contains information about a single re-entry event, including identification of the re-entering object; basic re-entry information such as remaining orbital lifetime; whether the re-entry is controlled or not, and which celestial body the object is orbiting; and more complex re-entry information such as re-entry and impact windows, impact location and probabilities, state vector, object properties, the orbit determination process, and observations used to predict the re-entry.
 The information is used by recipients to assess the re-entry risk and plan any needed mitigation measures.
 The RDM is not limited to man-made objects re-entering the Earth’s atmosphere.
 It could be used for any entry/impact event by specifying the appropriate center name, reference frame, and object type.
-Instructions for creating an instantiation of the RDM are contained in the RDM document itself.
+Instructions for creating an XML instantiation of the RDM are contained in the RDM document itself.
 The RDM is specified in reference [8].